sstharval/MiniProject-C/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H:

 ## Who:
--:For small to large travel and ticket agencies
+-:For small to large travel and ticket agencies.

 ## What:
--:Many travel and ticket agencies that are not able to afford high ARS Management Systems Without log in page agencies can easily reserve or cancel their customers booking
+-:Many travel and ticket agencies that are not able to afford high ARS Management Systems.
+Without log in page agencies can easily reserve or cancel their customers booking.

 ## When:
 -:In 1978, due to the economy and the emergence of new types of jets, government stopped controlling fares, prices, and routes,